at-it/Photo_manager_site_Django/README.md

 ## Further developments needed:

 - Implementation of the dominant color solution
-- Implementation of the width/height image properties during manual load
 - During load of the 5000 photos from example site, add script to show loading - this is really slow currently
-- Potentially resize the images before they are listed through list.html
+- Organize 'views.py' a little bit better to refactor methods
+- Improve list.html django template

 ## Assumptions: